Telehealth App Development: How to develop a Telehealth App?

 - Real-time Interaction

-Healthcare providers and patients can interact in real-time with the help of video conferencing.
+Healthcare providers and patients can interact in real-time with the help of video/audio conferencing.
 The telehealth app for real-time interactions allows both patients and doctors to see and hear each other.

 - Remote Monitoring